nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Sorting Implementation

 This section details how the sorting of the tasks is implemented.
+The sorting of contacts is a slightly simplified version.

 The sorting of task list is facilitated by `ModelManager`.
 It implements `Model`, and contains a `filteredTasks` list which is the task list of TaskBook in a `FilteredList` 'wrapper' from `javafc.collections.transformation`.

-A second field, `sortedList`, then stores `filteredList` wrapped in a `SortedList` from `javafx.collections.transformation`.
-Operations done on `filteredList` will be reflected in `sortedList` as the latter is the former with a `SortedList` wrapper.
+A second field, `sortedTasks`, then stores `filteredTasks` wrapped in a `SortedList` from `javafx.collections.transformation`.
+Operations done on `filteredTasks` will be reflected in `sortedTasks` as the latter is the former with a `SortedList` wrapper.

 `SortedList` has the method `SortedList#setComparator(Comparator<? super E> comparator)` that will take in a comparator to sort the task list with.
-We thus implement the method `ModelManager#updateSortedTaskList(Comparator<Task> comparator)` to allow for setting of a comparator in `sortedList`.
+We thus implement the method `ModelManager#updateSortedTaskList(Comparator<Task> comparator)` to allow for setting of a comparator in `sortedTasks`.

-When the comparator is null, `sortedList` will be of the same order as `filteredList`.
+When the comparator is null, `sortedTasks` will be of the same order as `filteredTasks`.
 The default list order is chronological, by date and time the tasks were added.

-The `Ui` displays the `sortedList` version of the task list by default on the right side panel.
+The `Ui` displays the `sortedTasks` version of the task list by default on the right side panel.

 #### Sorting Execution

-When the command `task sort s/SORT_TYPE` is entered, the `Ui` sends the command to `Logic`. `Logic` then identifies the correct type `TaskSortCommand` that was entered, and creates an instance of it.
-Each `TaskSortCommand` contains a `comparator` to set in `sortedList` in the `Model`. `Logic` finally executes the command, which then correctly sets the comparator in `sortedList` in `Model`.
+When you enter `task sort s/SORT_TYPE`, the `Ui` sends the command to `Logic`. `Logic` then identifies the correct type `TaskSortCommand` that you entered, and creates an instance of it.
+Each `TaskSortCommand` contains a `comparator` to set in `sortedTasks` in the `Model`. `Logic` finally executes the command, which then correctly sets the comparator in `sortedTasks` in `Model`.

+There is one sort command specifically for you to set the comparator to null.
+Do not directly set the comparator to null in other ways.

 #### Example Usage